 ICYMI the Startup markets are getting hotter in the Data Science space.
 Every time I turn around, some small company got millions of dollars in startup funding.
 It used to be a company with an algorithm or data science library but now it’s Data Science platforms.
-These platforms are suddenly all the rage and many new entrants are racing to gain market and mind share.

 The above image from FundersandFounders.com really captures a successful startup from inception to IPO.
 Most interesting for me is how the ownership “pie” is cut over time.
 If you’re the Founder, you first start out with a 50/50 share with your Co-Founder.
 Then you get some Seed money, say from an Angel Investor like Howard, which takes a small % of ownership.